"And the work of righteousness shall be peace; and the effect of righteousness quietness and assurance for ever" (Isaiah 32:17).

 As expressed in the old gospel hymn, the "blessed assurance, Jesus is mine" is a "foretaste of glory divine."
 According to our text, this "assurance for ever," together with true peace of soul and quietness of spirit, are products of the "work of righteousness."

-The New Testament exposition of genuine righteousness makes it clear that we who have received Christ’s work of righteousness by faith have been “made the righteousness of God in him” (2 Corinthians 5:21).
-“To him that worketh not, but believeth on him that justifieth the ungodly, his faith is counted for righteousness” (Romans 4:5).
+The New Testament exposition of genuine righteousness makes it clear that we who have received Christ's work of righteousness by faith have been "made the righteousness of God in Him" (II Corinthians 5:21).
+"To him that worketh not, but believeth on Him that justifieth the ungodly, his faith is counted for righteousness" (Romans 4:5).

-We can, indeed, know that we are saved simply through faith in His work and His Word (e.g., 1 John 5:13).
-Nevertheless, to know that one’s faith itself is genuine, God has given us this test of faith.
-“And hereby we do know that we know him, if we keep his commandments” (1 John 2:3).
+We can, indeed, know that we are saved simply through faith in His work and His Word (e.g., I John 5:13).
+Nevertheless, to know that one's faith itself is genuine, God has given us this test of faith.
+"And hereby we do know that we know Him, if we keep His commandments" (I John 2:3).

 This is surely blessed assurance of salvation and a foretaste of glory divine!
 HMM